What insight can a local give us on the majestic city of Valletta?

-The pope’s architect, Francesco Laparelli, was appointed with the task of designin2018 g a city for ultimate protection, a fortress where military defence was expected.
-With the help of Giloramo Cassar and a steady workforce of Maltese masons, elegant palaces, flamboyant auberges and spectacular grid-pattered streets came to life.
+The pope’s architect, Francesco Laparelli, was appointed with the task of designin2018 g a city for ultimate protection, a fortress where the military defence was expected.
+With the help of Giloramo Cassar and a steady workforce of Maltese masons, elegant palaces, flamboyant auberges, and spectacular grid-patterned streets came to life.

 Throughout the years, Valletta has seen many an architect design, renovate and remodel some of Malta’s finest architecture.
 From Baroque palaces to the NeoClassical treasures that still stand today or the modern renovations implemented due to war damage and contemporary additions that house our ministers, the architectural standing of Valletta may be considered some of the finest in Europe.
 Choosing a favourite architectural statement is a hard task, Miriam says:

-Apart form the now-standing architecture in our capital city, Valletta was once home to a number of influential figures in Maltese culture and heritage:
+Apart from the now-standing architecture in our capital city, Valletta was once home to a number of influential figures in Maltese culture and heritage: